 Emma Goidel is a Brooklyn-based writer and creative producer dedicated to dark comedy and global stories from the queer margins of dominant culture.

 Emma moved to Brooklyn from Philadelphia, where she spent the last five years writing and producing new theater, and developing resources, audience, and community for local playwrights.
-In Philly, Emma co-founded the critically acclaimed producing playwrights collective Orbiter 3 ("the most exciting development in Philadelphia Theatre since the opening of FringeArts," Philadelphia Magazine, 2014), with whom she presented the world premiere of new works by James Ijames, Emily Acker, Douglas Williams, Mary Tuomanen, Sam Henderson, and L M Feldman (forthcoming May 2018).
+In Philly, Emma co-founded the critically acclaimed producing playwrights collective Orbiter 3 ("the most exciting development in Philadelphia Theatre since the opening of FringeArts," Philadelphia Magazine, 2014), through which she presented the world premiere of new works by James Ijames, Emily Acker, Douglas Williams, Mary Tuomanen, Sam Henderson, and L M Feldman.
 In 2017, Orbiter 3 became the youngest company ever to win a Barrymore Award for Excellence in Theatre, after receiving twelve nominations--including seven for its 2015 production of Emma's play A Knee That Can Bend.

 BA Barnard College, Columbia University, Honors in Theatre, phi beta kappa